Ludus Novus — The One Thing

 Maybe you're the one who can't let go — and can't work out why the company won't grow.

-Maybe you're spread across too much.
+Or you're spread across too much.
 Three businesses, none of them done properly, because you won't give up a single one.

 It doesn't matter which one you are.
 They all come down to the same thing.